 Folkestone Artworks – The Largest Public Exhibition in the UK

-The Folkestone Artworks is the UK’s largest, if not the world’s largest exhibition of contemporary art outdoors in an urban setting.
+The Folkestone Artworks is the UK’s largest exhibition of contemporary art outdoors in an urban setting.

 Creative Folkestone has established 74 artworks by 46 artists in the town thanks to four Folkestone Triennial Festivals since 2008.
-These exhibitions have brought hundreds of thousands of people to see work by internationally renowned artists, Turner Prize winners and a good number of artists from our own community.
+These festivals have brought hundreds of thousands of people to see work by internationally renowned artists.
+There are exhibits from Turner Prize winners and a good number of artists from our own community.

 Even when Triennials aren’t in full throw, Folkestone features in the national newspapers, The Independent most recently having fallen for our charms.